Ackuq/partiguiden-backend/README.md

 # partiguiden-backend

+**THIS REPOSITORY HAS BEEN DEPRECATED, ITS FUNCTIONALITY HAS BEEN MOVED TO https://github.com/ackuq/partiguiden**

 ### Setup

 1. Copy the `.env.example` configuration file and rename it `.env.dev`.
 Fill the missing configuration values with the ones provided by your project leader: